HeCodes2Much/xroot/README.md

 	xroot -l xterm &

-Read the manual for more information on running xmenu.
+Read the [manual](https://github.com/the-repo-club/xroot/wiki) for more information on running xroot

-§ LICENSE

-This software is in the public domain and is provided AS IS, with NO WARRANTY.